Cooking with Arthritis: 7 Tips for Success

 - Organize your kitchen so the items you use most frequently are stored at eye level.
 This saves you from having to bend or stretch to reach the equipment and supplies you need.
 The same holds true for how you organize your refrigerator and freezer.
 Put the foods you reach for most often in the easiest to access places.

 - While it might be less expensive to purchase supplies in larger quantities, it can make those items heavier to lift.
+If you have lasting back pain that affects your daily routine, consider a spinal decompression treatment.
 Try to buy ingredients such as flour, sugar, and oil in smaller quantities or to divide them up in to smaller containers when you get home.

 - Invest in adaptive kitchen utensils and dinnerware.
 Most can be purchased fairly inexpensively.
 Tools range from non-skid cutting boards to easy-to-grip knives and spatulas.